+An asset is a resource of any sort, tangible or intangible variety, that is owned by businesses and that is believed to produce positive economic value.
 A financially sound organization would have more assets than liabilities and while this means good financial health, the opposite means poor financial health of the organization.
 The balance sheet of the organization enlists all the assets owned by that organization.

-Following are the 7 Types of Assets in an Organization :
+7 Type of Assets in an Organization

-1) Tangible Types of Assets
+1. Tangible Assets

-2) Intangible Types of Assets
+2. Intangible Assets

 Unlike tangible assets, intangible assets lack a physical substance and are very difficult to evaluate. examples of intangible assets would include patents, copyrights, Goodwill, trademarks and trade names.
 The lack of physical presence in case of intangible assets sometimes creates them hard to define and measure.

 A company’s research and development department are also considered as an intangible asset.
 Research and development department is concerned with researching new theories, hypothesis, and products for the organization.
 The output of research and development will provide a competitive edge for the organization and bring new products into the market and hence research and development department is considered as an asset.